vedrandragicevic/aws-cdk-python/README.md

 # Sample AWS CDK project!

-Project contains AWS CDK app with multiple stacks.
+Project contains AWS CDK app with multiple stacks including CI/CD setup.

 The `cdk.json` file serves as a context for your app.